 Whether the therapist is a lone worker or part of a team, achieving a healthy work-life balance is crucial.
 Flexible diary management, adequate rest periods and a realistic workload is vital.
 Encouraging oneself or employees to take breaks, practice self-care and engage in activities outside of the workplace prevents burnout and supports a healthier work-life integration.

-“Research shows that wellbeing is improved by simply eating healthier, taking regular exercise, and ensuring sufficient rest to recuperate.”
+“We know that wellbeing is improved by eating healthier, taking regular exercise and ensuring sufficient rest to recuperate.”

 Therapists often deal not only with physical, but with complex emotional challenges at work and would benefit from the ability to access counselling and mental health resources.
 Mentoring and support within trusted communities is also valuable and offered by Professional Associations and approved training providers.